galiacheng/weblogic-aks-hci/README.md

 ... ...
 ```

 Now you should be able to access the Administration Server from the HCI host.
-Open the Edge browser in your HCI machine, enter `http://<admin-server-external-ip>:7001/console`, here is `http://192.168.0.152:7001/console`, you shoule be able to open the login page.
+Open the Edge browser in your HCI machine, enter `http://<admin-server-external-ip>:7001/console`, here is `http://192.168.0.152:7001/console`, you should be able to open the login page.

 ![Admin server from HCI host](resources/screenshot-admin-server-from-hci-host.png)